awslabs/Renate/doc/benchmarking/renate_benchmarks.rst

       - Description
       - Settings
     * - :py:class:`~renate.benchmark.scenarios.TimeIncrementalScenario`
       - Used in combination only with Wild-Time datasets or CLEAR.
-This is not the scenario used in the paper.
         Data is presented time step by time step and the model is evaluated on test data up to the current time step.
+        This means that for the Wild-Time datasets, is a different scenario than in the original Wild-Time data paper.
       - * :code:`num_tasks`: Number of data partitions.
     * - :py:class:`~renate.benchmark.scenarios.ClassIncrementalScenario`
       - Creates data partitions by splitting the data according to class labels.